tinyplex/tinybase/site/guides/7_developer_tools/4_command_line.md

 };
 ```

+...and so on.

-Both of these files, of course, you can now use to build and implement your own
+These four files, of course, can now be used to build and implement your own
 app.